UNINETTSigma2/documentation/nird_archive/sandbox-user-guide.md

 E.g. to remove “/projects/NS2134K” from “/projects/NS1234K/subdir1/file1.dat” you would add the following to your manifest file: “/projects/NS1234K///subdir1/file1.dat”.
 This can be used in combination with the regular expressions and globbing that are recognised by the find command.
 To remove “/projects/NS1234K” from the pattern which will archive all “.tar.gz” files in the directory “/projects/NS1234K/subdir1” specify the following: “/projects/NS1234K///subdir1 -name *.tar.gz”.

-The cron-job will check the home directories for a file of the form `.import-sandbox-<dataset-identifier>` every 15 mins.
+The cron-job will check the home directories for a file of the form `.import-sandbox-<dataset-identifier>` every 15 minutes.
 Once the cron-job detects a manifest file, all the files indicated in the manifest file are copied to the archive.

 #### Dropbox upload
 Choosing the dropbox option should result in a *Connect to DropBox* button that will result in a connection to dropbox being made.
 You can than opy files from your DropBox to the archive.

-(Publish-the-dataset-Archive)=
+(Publish-the-dataset-Archive-sandbox)=

 ### Publish Dataset (Archiving Data)

-Once the dataset has been uploaded and you have filled in the required metadata and any optional metadata, you can then publish your dataset by clicking the *Publish* button (see figure 5) button.
+Once the dataset has been uploaded, and you have filled in the required metadata and any optional metadata, you can then publish your dataset by clicking the *Publish* button (see figure 5) button.
 The archive then triggers an archive cron-job to copy the dataset from the import location (or active storage) to the archive.
 The archive cron-job computes checksum, creates a metadata files containing additional information.
 Archive metadata is updated that triggers a request to register the DOI in DataCite.
 Once complete, an email is sent to you with the result of the process.

 ![the_publish_dataset_page](imgs/figure_5_screenshot_publish.png "publish_dataset_page")